 gelatin hardens as it ages.
 And it does so in an uncharacterized manner.
 As the gelatin of a matrix film ages, it undergoes changes which I don’t know have ever been studied.
 No reason to do so since no film maker ever thought people would store soft gelatin film for decades.

-Those few who are still making Dye Transfers are doing so with old matrixfilm.
+Most of those still making Dye Transfers are doing so with old matrixfilm.
 They are hoping that cold storage is extending their working years, but how long is it useable?
 The following table presents some results of testing that I performed last year using matrixfilm I have gotten from many sources.
 I do not know the real storage condition of the materials, but everyone claimed their matrixfilm had been stored correctly since they bought it.